 Mr. Piper is backed up by Greg Piper on bass guitar (he’s also the Musical Director); Morley Bartnoff on keyboard; and Don Poncher on drums.
 The production is directed by Steve Altman.

 "JUST IMAGINE" STARS TIM PIPER AS JOHN LENNON

 From the moment you enter the theatre, greeted by a 'Bobby'*, you sense the enchantment and begin a transformation you can't possibly imagine.
 Tim Piper brilliantly intertwines Lennon's music with a verbal and visual history of the times, never losing sight of the message that idealism carries on.
-You'll be captivated and thrilled as you journey through Lennon's life, with Tim and his incredibly talented rock band, bassist Greg Piper, keyboardist Morley Bartnoff, drummer, Don Poncher, and guitarist, Don Butler.
+You'll be captivated and thrilled as you journey through Lennon's life, with Tim and his incredibly talented rock band, bassist Greg Piper, keyboardist Morley Bartnoff, and drummer, Don Poncher.
 After two hours of delight, you're guaranteed to feel lighter, brighter, more hopeful and passionate, ready to face the world, realizing that "All You Need Is Love."

 Highlights are Tim's heartfelt, rendition of "Julia", dedicated to John's mother; a sweet, sensitive version of "Beautiful Boy (Darling Boy)," written for Lennon's son, Sean; Tim serenading at tables, asking for song requests ("no Paul songs," he jokes), and an extraordinarily affecting "Imagine," prompting the audience to sway back and forth, while holding candles, as if their hearts had come together to give peace a chance.
 Just Imagine!